ClaudiuCeia/feature-bouncer/README.md

 If you passed `{ debug: true }` for options in the constructor, this will return an object showing you the results for each individual checks.
 Checks bail early, so if it hits `false` before finishing all of the checks, you won't see them all in here.

 ## Implementing new checks

-This library will contain a few general-purpose checks (like the percentage and query string ones implemented now) - but the idea is that you should build your own.
+This library contains a few general, but the idea is that you should build your own for anything particular to your project.

 The type for the check functions is: